 Osteomalacia results from a defect in the bone-maturing process.
 Your body uses the minerals calcium and phosphate to help build strong bones.
 You might develop osteomalacia if you don't get enough of these minerals in your diet or if your body doesn't absorb them properly.
 These problems can be caused by:

 - Kidney or liver disorders.
 These organs are involved in activating vitamin D in your body.
-Problems with your kidneys or liver can interfere with your body's ability to make active vitamin D.
+Problems with your kidneys or liver can affect your body's ability to make active vitamin D.

 - Drugs.
 Some drugs used to treat seizures, including phenytoin (Dilantin, Phenytek) and phenobarbital, can cause severe vitamin D deficiency and osteomalacia.

-The risk of developing osteomalacia is highest in people who have both inadequate dietary intake of vitamin D and little exposure to sunlight, such as older adults and those who are housebound or hospitalized.
+The risk of developing osteomalacia is highest in people who don't get enough dietary vitamin D and have little sun exposure, such as older adults and those who are housebound or hospitalized.

 If you have osteomalacia, you're more likely to break bones, particularly those in your ribs, spine and legs.